TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

     - For adjudicators: have previously attended any other institutions; or have other reasons to conflict entire institutions?
 If so, specify those institutions.

 - Generally, it is preferable that each form nominates a single conflict, and people are asked to re-submit for each conflict they are adding.
-- Adj-core members will often not nominate their own conflicts; presuming that they will notice and correct them during allocations.
+- Adjudication core members will often not nominate their own conflicts; presuming that they will notice and correct them during allocations.
 They often forget or overlook this.
 Their conflicts should be entered as per normal.

 Online/offline ballots and feedback